xen0vas/UserManager/README.md

 ----------------------

-UserManager has been developed in C/C++ and Qt framework.
-The application has been designed to provide assistance to Linux administrators in order to manage users and groups.
-This project was part of my BSc Thesis many years ago since 2007 when i was graduating from Uni.
-It has a friendly dashboard and offers the following functionality
+UserManager is a software utility that has been developed in C/C++ and Qt framework.
+UserManager application has been designed to provide assistance to Linux administrators in order to manage users and groups.
+This application was part of my BSc Thesis many years ago since 2007 when i was graduating.
+Im still contributing to this project because is a great resource to develop and maintain my skills in software development in C and C++.
+This application has a friendly dashboard and offers the following functionality

 * add,edit,delete user accounts and groups
 * add users to groups